The Nest

 How Does Co-Broking Happen?

-There generally is not more than one buyer’s agent on a real estate transaction, nor is there more than one seller.
+There is generally no more than one buyer’s agent on a real estate transaction, and there is no more than one seller.

-1. The seller decides to sell their home and chooses to sell their house via a real estate brokerage.
+1. The seller decides to sell their house via a real estate brokerage.
 We all have seen FSBO sales; however, most people don’t want to go that route since it’s a lot of work, and you don’t always get a reasonable purchase price.

-2. A person who is buying a home decides to hire a buyer’s agent.
-The buyer’s agent working for a brokerage firm will help them look for a home and represent them in the transaction.
+2. A person buying a home decides to hire a buyer’s agent.
+The agent, who works for a brokerage firm, will help the buyer look for a home and represent them in the transaction.

 3. The purchase broker contacts the seller broker and gives them a co-broking agreement.
 This will be an act of goodwill and ensure all parties receive their commission.
 These are the broker fees they talk about.
 Sometimes, they sign a one-time showing agreement.